celte-team/celte-team.github.io/dev/root-dev-doc.md

 ## Fundamental concepts

+### Kafka

+Apache Kafka is the communication protocol used by Celte.
+You may want to check out both the [official kafka documentation](https://kafka.apache.org/documentation/), the [repository](https://github.com/morganstanley/modern-cpp-kafka/tree/main) of the c++ kafka encapsulation used by Celte, as well as [how to use kafka in Celte](Kafka.md).

 ### RPCs
 RPCs (Remote Procedure Calls) are methods that can be invoked on another machine and are at the very heart of Celte.
 See [this documentation](RPC.md).